 Setting the foundation for your virtual machines is important in order to adhere to the licensing policy.
 As far as the host, there are a few different ways to set Datacenter as the primary instance, whether it be on a physical server, VMware cluster, or a Citrix XenServer.
 You can use any of the aforementioned methods to get your host up and running.

 Rule 2 - The Virtual Machines must be rooted in Datacenter via Hyper-V.

 To get these VM's up and running, you will need to complete activation through AVMA (Automatic Virtual Machine Activation) - a service built into Datacenter 2012 and all later editions.
 A virtual machine is automatically activated using an AVMA license, as long as the virtual machine is rooted in a licensed copy of Datacenter through Hyper-V.

-Now that we have the rules out of the way, let’s take a look at the advantages you will be able to take advantage of:
+Now that we have the rules out of the way, let’s take a look at the features you will be able to take advantage of:

-That about covers it for Datacenter virtualization & AVMA.
-Make sure to check out our licensing guide for additional info on features & licensing requirements.
-As always, reach out by phone, email, or chat and we will help you determine the most cost effective solution for you & your business!
+That about covers it for Datacenter virtualization and AVMA.
+Have more questions about Windows Server Datacenter?
+Want to know the differences between Windows Server Datacenter vs Standard?
+Make sure to check out our licensing guide for additional info on features and licensing requirements.
+As always, reach out by phone, email, or chat and we will help you determine the most cost effective solution for you and your business.

 Shopping for Windows Datacenter or other Windows software products?
 As the internet’s leader in Datacenter licensing and a Microsoft Solutions partner, Trusted Tech Team is proud to offer a wide range of Microsoft Server Datacenter software products and bundles.
 Shop with us to find the perfect selection for your business and take advantage of free installation support from our experts.